 - Send abandoned cart emails with the Sendinblue Tracker – a tracking feature that monitors your subscribers’ on-page behavior and triggers email workflows.

-- Dynamic personalization: Engage your subscribers with personalized emails using Sendinblue’s custom contact fields.
+- Dynamic personalization: Engage your subscribers with personalized emails using Sendinblue’s custom contact and dynamic content fields.

 Sendinblue vs Constant Contact pricing

 Here’s what to expect when comparing base plans.
-Keep in mind that these Constant Contact prices don’t include automation functionality.
-For executing most marketing campaigns, you’ll need to upgrade to their ‘Email Plus’ plan, which starts at $45 per month for 500 contacts.
+Keep in mind that these Constant Contact ‘Core’ plan prices don’t include automation functionality.
+For most marketing campaigns, you’ll need to upgrade to their ‘Email Plus’ plan, which starts at $45 per month for 500 contacts.

 Read our Sendinblue vs Constant Contact guide for a detailed comparison of pricing and features.

-ActiveCampaign boasts intuitive features when it comes to email marketing, marketing automation, and CRM.
+ActiveCampaign boasts intuitive features when it comes to email marketing, marketing automation, SMS marketing, and CRM.

 Main differences between ActiveCampaign and Constant Contact

-- Automation: If you find Constant Contact’s automation a bit too basic for your needs, ActiveCampaign will be the exact opposite.
-You’ll have tons of options to create complex workflows and sales funnels
+- Automation tools: If you find Constant Contact’s automation a bit too basic for your needs, you’ll be pleased with ActiveCampaign’s more advanced features.
+You’ll have tons of options to create complex workflows and sales funnels.

 - ActiveCampaign is a great Constant Contact alternative for the advanced marketer or anyone looking for granular-level segmentation.
 To get the most out of this tool, you need to be comfortable with setting up complex automations.

-- Neither solution has a free plan.
+- Neither solution has a free version.
 ActiveCampaign offers a 14-day free trial, Constant Contact does 30 days.

 - ActiveCampaign has a built-in sales CRM feature, something you won’t find with Constant Contact.

-- Constant Constact has more integrations than ActiveCampaign (about 400 vs. 270).
+- Constant Contact offers more integrations than ActiveCampaign (about 400 vs. 270).